Welding is a thrilling and enriching skill for amateurs and professionals alike.

 Just as in the case of MIG welding, you will require an external gas supply.
 Some of the most conventional of them are argon and argon/helium amalgamations.

 TIG is a very versatile way of welding.
 It’s used in all places where you need a high quality, strong, clean, precise or aesthetically good weld.
 TIG welding is for the most part seen as the most acceptable welding technique used these days.
-The reason for this is that it brings on a pristinely clean weld that is nearly impossible to get with other welding processes.
-The method is most commonly used for welding stainless steel and aluminum because of an especially pleasing look and low heat input.
+The reason for this is that it brings on a pristinely clean weld that is nearly impossible to get with other welding methods.
+The method is most commonly used for welding aluminum (with AC current) and stainless steel because of an especially pleasing look and low heat input.
 It’s also used for pipes up to 5 mm wall thickness or for root passes on ticker pipes.

-Stick welding, known also as MMA (manual metal arc welding) or Shielded metal arc welding (SMAW) is a manual arc welding method that uses a replaceable electrode covered with a flux to lay the weld.
+Stick welding (SMAW), known also as MMA (manual metal arc welding) is a manual arc welding method that uses a replaceable electrode covered with a flux to lay the weld.

 The principal advantages of making use of the shielded metal arc welding technique are such as the inexpensive needed equipment and its ease of transportation.
-Shielding gas is not necessary as with the TIG or MIG welding techniques.
-What that means is that you can use this method outdoors even during inclement weather.
+The gas is not necessary as with the TIG or MIG welding techniques.
+What that means is that you can use this welding process outdoors even during inclement weather.

 Stick welding could be the most forgiving method for stained or rusty metal.
 However, you should not use this to justify not correctly cleaning the material.
 It can be used in any position and on any material depending on what electrode you use.
 There are special electrodes for all types of steel.
 It creates quality welds with high penetration and high heat input.